top of page

 How to Handle a Food Jag

 While food jags can be challenging, they don’t have to take over mealtimes.
-Here are some strategies to help:
+Here are some parent-tested strategies to help with food jags and increased variety for your child:

 1. Introduce Small Variations

-One of the best ways to prevent a food jag from taking hold is to make small changes to your child’s favorite food before they become too reliant on one specific version.
+Prevent a food jag from taking hold by making subtle changes to your child’s favorite food before they become too reliant on one exact version.
 For example:

-• Slightly alter the shape of a sandwich (cutting it into triangles instead of squares).
+• Cut a sandwich into triangles instead of squares.

 2. Offer a Variety of Foods Regularly